 BGL attorneys and summer associates commemorate the 33rd anniversary of the Americans with Disabilities Act at the Department of Justice Civil Rights Division.

-On July 26, 2023, attorneys Neel Lalchandani and Eve Hill and Brown, Goldstein & Levy summer associates Aaron Frazee, Jason Zheng, Tori Shaw, and Natasha Reifenberg were glad to attend a program commemorating the 33rd anniversary of the Americans with Disabilities Act at the United States Department of Justice Civil Rights Division.
+On July 26, 2023, attorneys Neel Lalchandani (Link opens new website) and Eve Hill (Link opens new website) and Brown, Goldstein & Levy summer associates Aaron Frazee (Link opens new website), Jason Zheng (Link opens new website), Tori Shaw (Link opens new website), and Natasha Reifenberg (Link opens new website) were glad to attend a program commemorating the 33rd anniversary of the Americans with Disabilities Act at the United States Department of Justice Civil Rights Division.

 “It was an honor for our BGL team to help celebrate the anniversary of this landmark legislation alongside some of the nation’s most prominent disability rights attorneys and advocates,” Neel said.
 “The program was a compelling reminder of the importance of the Americans with Disabilities Act and a meaningful reminder of why we do what we do at the firm.
 We are proud to continue to the fight to protect and advance the civil rights of individuals with disabilities across the United States.”

-Assistant Attorney General Kristen Clarke opened the program delivering a powerful speech in which she discussed the rights of people with disabilities and the many harsh realities they face within the criminal legal system.
+Assistant Attorney General Kristen Clarke opened the program delivering a powerful speech (Link opens new website) in which she discussed the rights of people with disabilities and the many harsh realities they face within the criminal legal system.

 “Through vigorous enforcement of the ADA, strong partnerships with the disability and criminal justice communities and racial justice advocates, and greater awareness of the devastating effect of stigma and low expectations, we can fulfill the promise of the ADA to achieve true inclusion and equality for people with disabilities,” Clarke said.

 The program also featured a speech from keynote speaker Bryan Stevenson, founder and executive director of the Equal Justice Initiative.
-A lifelong advocate for racial justice and reform of the criminal legal system, Stevenson spoke about the importance of celebrating the ADA every year.
+A lifelong advocate for racial justice and reform of the criminal legal system, Stevenson spoke (Link opens new website) about the importance of celebrating the ADA every year.

 “That commitment that was made so long ago is necessary,” Stevenson said.
 “Vulnerable people in our society—in any democracy—are always going to be the people who suffer disproportionately.
 Who are always going to be marginalized, always going to be excluded.
 And people with disabilities have been in that space for a very long time.
 We passed the Americans with Disabilities Act because we knew we were being unfair, cruel, nondemocratic in the ways we allowed structures and systems to operate with no intention to the needs of people with disabilities.
 That is why it is important that we acknowledge this law, that we honor this law, that we celebrate this law, and that we enforce this law.”